Extrapolative Controlled Sequence Generation via Iterative Refinement

 \section{Protein Design on the ACE2 dataset}

 Developing ways that generate more stable proteins could benefit drug discovery, as these proteins could potentially allow easier storage and have more reliable clinical effects compared to the existing proteins \cite{wang1999instability,shire2004challenges,bloom2006protein,deller2016protein,webber2016supramolecular}.
 The objective of this task is to generate mutants of the human angiotensin-converting enzyme 2 (ACE2) wild-type sequence\footnote{https://www.uniprot.org/uniprotkb/Q9BYF1/entry} that have higher stability.
 The stability value of the mutants is measured using the change in free energy from the wild-type, or \emph{ddG}, via FoldX~\cite{schymkowitz2005foldx}.\footnote{https://foldxsuite.crg.eu/} The wild-type itself has a \emph{ddG} value of zero and more negative values represent more stable mutants.
 This synthetic task was created in \citet{chan2021deep} and we replicate their setup.
 The proteins are represented by a sequence of $83$ amino acids out of a vocabulary of $20$ different amino acids.
-In order to enforce that the mutations don't diverge too widely from the wild-type, a constant span of $8$ amino acids (NTNITEEN) is kept fixed in all mutations.
+In order to enforce that the mutations do not diverge too widely from the wild-type, a constant span of $8$ amino acids (NTNITEEN) is kept fixed in all mutations.
 We view the \emph{training region} to be the range of \emph{ddG} values from $-4$ to $+10$.
 The \emph{extrapolation region} refers to \emph{ddG} values below $-4$.
 For this task, we aim to generate mutants having more negative \emph{ddG} values.
-We measure this by reporting the success rate of generating mutations having \emph{ddG} below target values, $z^*$, in the training region, $-1$ and $-2.5$, and the extrapolation region, $-5$, $-6$, and $-7$.
+We measure this by reporting the success rate of generating mutations having \emph{ddG} below target values, $z^*$, in the \emph{training region}, $-1$ and $-2.5$, and the \emph{extrapolation region}, $-5$, $-6$, and $-7$.